renatocfrancisco/topsters-download/README.md

 Puppeteer script for downloading chart from [**topsters**](https://topsters.org/).
 Because why not.

+This will inevitably break in the future.
+But hey, sometimes it's fun to create useless things.

 [**Download zip file**](https://github.com/renatocfrancisco/topsters-download/archive/refs/heads/main.zip), get the [**latest release**](https://github.com/renatocfrancisco/topsters-download/releases/latest) or use:

 ```console